bonavadeur/ikukantai/README.md

 Many related works work in deploying Knative in Edge-Cloud, but all of them are not unified-system approach.
 They don’t show the latency exitsts in Knative internally.

 We propose an approach which improves Knative from inside.
 It is a Unified Serverless System for Distributed System.
-It is ikukantai (行く艦隊 - the iku fleet, translated from Japanese).
+It is ikukantai (行く艦隊 - the iku Fleet - Hạm đội ikư - translated from Japanese).

 ## 2. Architecture